atulsarkar1/JavaScript/README.md

     ScreenshotPath: screenshotPath,
   };

-  // Store test result in an array (replace with your preferred storage mechanism) const testResults: any[] = []; // Initialize an array to store test results testResults.push(testResult);
+  // Store test result in an array const testResults: any[] = []; // Initialize an array to store test results testResults.push(testResult);

+  // Assert that the user is logged in
+  // (e.g., check for the user's profile picture or name) const usernameElement = await page.$('//span[contains(text(), "Your Name")]'); await expect(usernameElement).toBeVisible();

+});

 // Create Excel report after all tests have finished
-  // (You might want to do this in an 'afterAll' hook) createExcelReport(testResults);
+// (This should be in an 'afterAll' hook in your test configuration)
-});
+// createExcelReport(testResults);

+// Note:
+// 1.
+Replace 'your_email@gmail.com' and 'your_password' with your actual credentials.
+// 2.
+Adjust the selectors ('a[href*="/accounts/"]', 'input[type="email"]', etc.)
+//    if the Google login page elements have changed.
+// 3.
+The 'afterAll' hook and the `createExcelReport` call should be placed
+//    in your test configuration file (e.g., playwright.config.ts).